Gold mining in Scotland: 16th-century mining

-James V of Scotland encouraged further efforts, and had personal jewellery made from Scottish "gold of the mine".
+As an adult ruler, James V encouraged further efforts, and had personal jewellery made from Scottish "gold of the mine".
+James Hamilton of Finnart was paid for three ounces of (presumably) Scottish gold in 1533, which was used to repair the crown.
+The Captain of Crawford was paid £840 for "gold of the mine".
 The Edinburgh goldsmith John Mosman was involved.
-In 1539 French-speaking miners arrived from the Duchy of Lorraine sent by the Duchess of Guise and Mosman paid their expenses from Edinburgh to the mines at Crawford Moor and for their equipment.
+In 1539 French-speaking miners arrived from the Duchy of Lorraine sent by the Duchess of Guise, and Mosman paid their expenses from Edinburgh to the mines at Crawford Moor and for their equipment.
 The royal accounts specify that many pieces made by Mosman were fashioned from Scottish gold.
 In 1538 Mosman made a hat badge featuring a mermaid, set with diamonds, from the "Kingis awne gold".
-Mosman was paid for a nugget of gold, "unwrocht gold of the mynde", that was sent to Duke of Guise, the father of the queen consort Mary of Guise.
+Mosman was paid for a nugget of gold, "unwrocht gold of the mynde", that was sent to the Duke of Guise, the father of the queen consort Mary of Guise.
 Mosman added 41 ounces of Scottish gold to the royal crown now kept at Edinburgh Castle.

+James V and Mary of Guise came to Crawford in July 1541 bringing tapestry to furnish their lodging at Crawford Castle.
+George Carmichael, son of the Captain of Crawford, presented three ounces of gold to the queen.
+James V used, or hoped to use, Scottish gold for his prestigious issues of coinage, and so promote the regal image of the Scottish monarchs in Europe.

+The chronicle writer John Lesley mentioned the activities of Dutch or German miners around the year 1541, who had permission from James V to prospect for gold, and after several weeks processed ore from veins at "Crauford mure" into round balls or globules which they exported for further refining.
+According to Lesley, they exported the ore mainly to protect their interests and investment.
+Later prospectors doubted the presence of veins of gold.